I am a political scientist studying conflict, international law and organizations, and foreign policy.

 I received my PhD in Political Science at the University of Colorado Boulder in May 2019.
 I received master's degrees from CU Boulder and the University of St Andrews.

 My current research assesses the impact of UN peacekeeping on civil conflict management and political stability.
 My dissertation, Pacifying the Peacekeepers: How State Involvement in UN Peacekeeping Reduces Military Threats to Democracy won the 2016 Horowitz Foundation for Social Policy grant and was awarded the Harold D. Lasswell Award for the most outstanding project in International Relations and Foreign Affairs.
-My research has also been published in the Journal of Peace Research.
+My research has also been published in the Journal of Peace Research, Armed Forces & Society, and the Oxford Research Encyclopedia of International Studies.